Concept

 ResourcePoolClaims

 ResourcePoolClaims declared claims of resources from a single ResourcePool.
-When a ResourcePoolClaim is successfully bound to a ResourcePool, it’s requested resources are stacked to the ResourceQuota from the ResourcePool in the correspinding namespaces, where the ResourcePoolClaim was declared.
+When a ResourcePoolClaim is successfully bound to a ResourcePool, it’s requested resources are stacked to the ResourceQuota from the ResourcePool in the corresponding namespaces, where the ResourcePoolClaim was declared.
 So the declaration of a ResourcePoolClaim is very simple:

 apiVersion: capsule.clastix.io/v1beta2